micknudsen/snpahoy/README.md

 # SNP Ahoy!

 Just a little tool for checking ID SNPs.
 It works in both germline and somatic modes as described in the sections below.
-By default, only sites with at least `30X` coverage are considered, and sites with major allele frequency greater than or equal to `95%` are considered homozygous.
+By default, only sites with at least `30X` coverage are considered, and sites with major allele frequency greater than or equal to `95%` are considered homyzygote.

 ```
 $ snpahoy --help
 Usage: snpahoy [OPTIONS] COMMAND [ARGS]...

 Options:
+  --bed_file PATH                 BED file with SNP postions  [required]
+  --output_json_file PATH         JSON output file  [required]
   --minimum_coverage INTEGER      Only consider SNP positions with a lest this
                                   coverage in both tumor and normal  [default:
                                   30]